BeehiveSystems/Docker-Guacamole/README.md

 ## Upgrade

-1. Copy SQL update script from Guacamole container to host (Note: replace `*.*.*` with the version you are upgrading to)
+1. Copy SQL update script from the Guacamole container to the host (Note: replace `*.*.*` with the version you are upgrading to)

 	`# docker cp guacamole_client_1:/opt/guacamole/mysql/schema/upgrade/upgrade-pre-*.*.*.sql ./`

-2. Copy the SQL update script from host to MySQL container
+2. Copy the SQL update script from the host to the MySQL container

 	`# docker cp upgrade-pre-*.*.*.sql guacamole_db_1:/tmp`